open-cogsci/osdoc/content/devices/pygaze.md

 ## Supported eye trackers

-Currently, PyGaze supports the following eye trackers:
+PyGaze supports the following eye trackers:

 - [__EyeLink__](http://www.sr-research.com/) -- For information on how to run OpenSesame with PyLink support, see [/devices/eyelink](/devices/eyelink).
 - [__EyeTribe__](http://theeyetribe.com/) -- Works out of the box.

+For the following eye trackers, there is experimental support:

 - [__SMI__](http://www.smivision.com/) -- SMI support is experimental.
 - [__Tobii__](http://www.tobii.com/en/eye-tracking-research/global/) -- Tobii support is experimental.